VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 * This demonstrates something important: an out of control loss streak (NINE 😱) IS, in fact, possible.
 * As such I need a contingency plan.
-* For now, it will be to half the martingale multiplier and keep trying until the first win.
+* For now, it will be to halve the martingale multiplier and keep trying until the first win.
 * This will lead to a few outcomes:
   1. It wins moderately on the next trade and covers only about half the loss